lukka/get-cmake/README.md

     #   key: <key>              <-----= YOU DO NOT NEED THIS
     #   path: <path>            <-----= YOU DO NOT NEED THIS

-    - name: Get latest CMake
+    - name: Get latest CMake and ninja
-      # Using 'latest' branch, the latest CMake is installed.
+      # Using 'latest' branch, the latest CMake and ninja are installed.
       uses: lukka/get-cmake@latest        ⟸ THIS IS THE ONE LINER YOU NEED

-    # If you need to pin your workflow to specific version you can use the 'tag'.
+    # If you need to pin your workflow to specific CMake version you can use the 'tag' to select the version.
-    - name: Get specific version CMake
+    - name: Get specific version CMake, v3.18.2
       uses: lukka/get-cmake@v3.18.2   ⟸ THIS IS THE ONE LINER YOU NEED
 ```